RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 This module will restart zygote in the late_start service script provided by Magisk.

-**If your device dose not have this problem, you do not need to use this module.**
+**If your device dose not have this problem (not see prompt to use this), you do not need to use this module.**

 [Riru - Restart zygote](https://github.com/RikkaApps/StorageRedirect-assets/releases/download/assets/magisk-riru-restart-zygote.zip)